LoopCrypto/loop-sdk/README.md

 ## Integration

-See https://github.com/LoopCrypto/loop-demo-app for an example of how to integrate with our webhook.
+See https://github.com/LoopCrypto/loop-demo-app for an example of how to integrate with our webhook and perform actions using the SDK.